drojdjou/J3D/README.md

 });
 ```

-If you had objects in your scene that were named `camera` or `cube`, you can find them from in Three.js like this:
+If you had objects in your Unity3d scene that are named `camera` or `cube`, you can find them in Three.js like this:

 ```
 var cube = scene.getObjectByName('cube');